YFGM/Neverwhere/Core Rules/Perks.md

  Benefit: You are adept at ranged combat, giving you +1 to RAB.

  - Improved Will [Basic, Tiered] -
- Benefit: You have an iron will, increasing your will by +1.
+ Benefit: You have an iron will, increasing your Will by +1.

+ - Improved Reaction [Basic, Tiered] -
+ Benefit: Your lightning reflexes increase your Re by 0.5.

+ - Improved Fortitude [Basic, Tiered] -
+ Benefit: Your resilient body grants you +1 to Fort.

  - Improved Perception [Basic, Tiered] -
  Benefit: Your senses are especially canny, giving you +1 to Per.

- - Improved Reaction [Basic, Tiered] -
- Benefit: Your lightning reflexes increase your Re by 0.5.

  - Improved Basic Lift [Basic, Tiered] -
- Benefit: You are good at carrying heavy loads, giving you +3 BL.
-You cannot exceed twice your original BL without increasing Str using this perk.
+ Benefit: You are good at carrying heavy loads, giving you +10% of your current BL.

- - Improved Fortitude [Basic, Tiered] -
- Benefit: Your are very harding, giving you +1 to Fort.
+ Special: You cannot exceed twice your original BL (+100%) using this perk (Meaning you can only select it 10 times).

 - Magic Perks -

  - Arcane Gift [Magic] -
   Prerequisites: 10 Int+
   Benefit: For reasons unknown, you are gifted with the ability to channel arcane energies.
 You gain Mage Level 1 (See [Spellcast]), and can begin learning arcane spells.
-Magic though, is dangerous to the mind and body, and selecting this perk immediately deals 20 permanent San damage (See [SANITY]).
+  Special: Magic is dangerous to the mind and body, and selecting this perk immediately deals 20 permanent San damage (See [SANITY]).

 - Skill Perks -